Entering from an EU / EEA member state

-• Vaccination certificate for persons who received a second dose of COVID-19 vaccine more than 14 days prior.
-Exceptionally, in the case of a vaccine received in a single dose (Johnson&Johnson), a certificate of receipt of a single dose if the dose was received more than 14 days before crossing the state border.
+• Vaccination certificate for persons who received a second dose of COVID-19 vaccine used in EU Member States (Pfizer, Moderna, AstraZeneca, Gamaleya, Sinopharm).
+Exceptionally, in the case of a vaccine received in a single dose, a certificate of receipt of a single dose if the dose was received more than 14 days before crossing the state border;

-• For CHILDREN under the age of seven the test is not reqired (Children under seven years of age traveling accompanied by a parent/guardian are exempt from the obligation to present a negative test result and to self-isolate if the parents/guardians have a negative PCR or RAT test result, i.e. if they have a certificate of vaccination against COVID-19 or proof of having recovered from COVID-19.)
+»» For CHILDREN under the age of twelve the test is not required (Children under twelve years of age traveling accompanied by a parent/guardian are exempt from the obligation to present a negative test result and to self-isolate if the parents/guardians have a negative PCR or RAT test result, i.e. if they have a certificate of vaccination against COVID-19 or proof of having recovered from COVID-19.)

 In order to shorten the procedure at the border crossing point, all foreign tourists (regardless of their citizenship) are advised to fill out the form Enter Croatia.

 »» Passengers coming directly from the countries and/or regions of the European Union, i.e. countries and/or regions which are Member States of the Schengen Area and Schengen Associated Countries, and which are currently in the so called green list of the European Centre for Disease Prevention and Control, regardless of their citizenship, will be allowed entry into the Republic of Croatia under the same conditions as before the onset of the COVID-19 disease if they show no signs of disease and they have not been in close contact with an infected person.